-This ornamental strawberry is improved, with healthy dark green foliage and large bright hot pink flowers.
+This ornamental strawberry is great in a rock garden; with healthy dark green foliage and large bright hot pink flowers.
 It flowers from April until frost and bears edible fruit.

 Lipstick Strawberry was created in 1966 by crossing Fragaria x ananassa with marsh cinquefoil (potentilla plaustris).